Happiness : A goal to achieve or a lifelong companion?

 Eudaemonia : the happiness of living a meaningful life, fulfilling personal values and our potential.

-Cultural frameworks too shape how our happiness is understood.
+Cultural frameworks too shape how our happiness is experienced.
 Some Western cultures emphasise, the happiness of, individual achievement and personal pleasure.
-Eastern philosophies might focus more on the happiness in harmony, balance, and collective well-being.
-Whereas Indigenous cultures may link happiness to a connection with nature and community.
-Applying a single cultural lens to our experience overlooks additional ways to be happy.
+Eastern philosophies focus more on the happiness in harmony, balance, and collective well-being.
+Whereas Indigenous cultures link happiness to a connection with nature and community.
+Applying a single cultural lens, to our experience, overlooks additional ways to be happy.

 The Risks of Idealising Happiness

-An obsession with being happy can lead to a 'toxic positivity,' The excessive and unrealistic belief that people should maintain a positive outlook at all times, even during difficult or painful situations.
-This can:
+An obsession with being happy can lead to 'toxic positivity.'
+This is the excessive and unrealistic belief that people should maintain a positive outlook at all times.
+Even during difficult and/or painful situations.
+This obsession can:

 Inhibit authentic emotional expression